mekael/WFClassic/README.md

 | 7.4 | 2013.03.27.09.43/ | 1958670258248515033 | | |
 | 7.3 | 2013.03.25.11.45/ | 9176710083987114410 | | Oddities with the starchart, least performant of the tested builds. |

-## How to play versions after 7.10
+## How to play versions 7.11

-Builds after 7.10 do not work as is, and may never work as is.
-There seem to either be missing assets or a missing endpoint which causes issues in the client itself.
-But you can pull in those assets with a hackish workaround.
+Builds after 7.10.2 do not work as they seem to either be missing assets or a missing endpoint which causes issues in the client itself.
+In order to play 7.11:

-1. download version 2013.05.03.18.06
+1. download version 2013.05.08.10.59 and copy warframe.exe and Warframe.x64.exe to somewhere safe
-2. Download any version after that but before 8.0 (2013.05.23.16.06)
+2. delete all 7.10.2 files
+3. Download 7.11 ( manifest id 7689210280991293768)
-3. Delete Warframe64.exe and Warframe.exe from the newer version
+4. Delete Warframe64.exe and Warframe.exe from 7.11
-4. Copy Warframe64.exe and Warframe.exe from 2013.05.03.18.06 to your newer versions
+4. Copy Warframe64.exe and Warframe.exe from 2013.05.08.10.59 to  to 7.11

 # Features